Dresae/PrcW07-NavBar_B/readme.md

 #  Responsive Navbar
 Responsive NavBar with dark/light effect

-##  Branch dev1
+##  Branch 'dev1'

 Here we have structured the Navbar skeleton
 ![screenshot](pics/screenshot1.png)
 ***

-##  Branches dev2 and dev3
+##  Branches 'dev2' and 'dev3'

-These branches contain the style and script for the Navbar and toggle effects respectively
+These branches contain the style and script for the Navbar and toggle events respectively.
 ***

-## Branch joint
+## Branch 'joint'

 Here we have combined the Navbar skeleton, style and script to create a fully functional Navbar
 ![screenshot](pics/screenshot2.png)
 ![screenshot](pics/screenshot3.png)
 ***

-## Branch  QA  and Main
+## Branch  'QA'  and 'Main'

-Here we have added the testing and deployment scripts respectively We also slightly modified the  base color for the dark effect
+Here we have added the testing and deployment scripts respectively.
+We also slightly modified the  base color for the dark effect

 ![screenshot](pics/screenshot4.png)